-If you are the victim of a sexual assault while on campus you are asked to report the incident to the Title IX coordinator, Savannah Technical College Police Department, or a local law enforcement agency.
+If you are the victim of dating violence, domestic violence, sexual assault, or stalking while on campus you are asked to report the incident to the Title IX coordinator (912-443-5708), Savannah Technical College Police Department (912-443-5200), a CSA, or a local law enforcement agency (911).
 You are also encouraged to seek medical care at a local hospital emergency room.
 Victims of a sexual offense should not bathe, shower, or change clothes before receiving this medical attention for the importance of preserving evidence for the proof of a criminal offense.
 In addition, you may file a complaint and/or pursue criminal charges.
-The College will investigate all complaints of sexual assaults and will take appropriate disciplinary action in each instance.
-It will also provide health care referral, advocacy referral, and other support services for students, faculty, staff or visitors who are victims of sexual assault.
+The College will investigate all complaints of sex offenses and will take appropriate disciplinary action in each instance.
+It will also provide health care referral, advocacy referral, and other support services for students, faculty, staff or visitors who are victims of one of these sex offenses.
+Savannah Technical College will comply with a student's request for assistance in notifying authorities which is mandatory per the Clery Act whether it is reported to the Savannah Technical College Police Department or a CSA they can assist the person in contacting their local police department.
+Victims are also not required to notify authorities of any crime and CSA's will notify victims that they are not required to report but if they wish to file a report CSA's can assist with this.